"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Methodology

 \subsection{Method 1: Survey}

-We designed an online survey (Appendix) to gain a general understanding of user practices in FemTech and their SP concerns and protective actions.
+We designed an online survey (Appendix A) to gain a general understanding of user practices in FemTech and their SP concerns and protective actions.

 \paragraph{Design Approach} Our survey had two sections.
 In the first section (\textit{General Questions}), after a brief introduction, we included questions about the general usage of FemTech and the participants' experiences in their own words.
-We then asked them about the advantages and disadvantages of such technologies and how they have learned about those technologies.
+We then asked them about the advantages and disadvantages and how they have learned about those technologies.
 In the second part (\textit{Security and Privacy}), we asked questions about the SP of FemTech.
-We asked what type of information about themselves (e.g., name, age, contact info, lifestyle, sex activities, medical records, etc.) they input when using such technologies and who they think has access to their data.
-We then asked what forms of protective actions they take in general and more specifically in regard to FemTech.
+We asked what type of data (e.g., name, age, contact info, lifestyle, sex activities, medical records, etc.) they input into these systems and who they think has access to this data.
+We then asked what forms of protective actions they take.
 Finally, we asked our participants, in their opinion, what sorts of SP features should exist in these technologies.

-\paragraph{Participants} We distributed our survey via the newsletter of VOICE organisation\footnote{voice-global.org/}, which is a part of UK’s National Innovation Centre for Ageing\ NICA \footnote{uknica.co.uk/} working with researchers, industry, and end users across the UK and beyond.
+\paragraph{Participants} We distributed our survey via the newsletter of VOICE organisation\footnote{voice-global.org/}, which is a part of UK’s National Innovation Centre for Ageing\ NICA\footnote{uknica.co.uk/} working with researchers, industry, and end users across the UK and beyond.
 We also distributed our survey via WOW\footnote{womenofwearables.com/} which is a UK-based leading global organisation active in FemTech.
-We also recruited survey participants via social media and mailing lists of the authors and team members.
+We also recruited survey participants via social media and mailing lists.
 102 participants completed our survey.
 At the end of the survey, we asked our participants if they were willing to take part in the further parts of our studies by providing us with their email addresses.
 This section was voluntary, and 70 participants left their emails for further communication.